Anxious? How You Can Avoid A Full-Blown Freak-Out.

 Face It And Embrace it.

 Recognize the reality of this sudden disruption of campus life.
-When waves of coronavirus anxiety surface, notice and describe the experience to yourself or others without judgement.
+When waves of coronavirus anxiety surface, notice and describe the experience to yourself or others without judgment.
 Facing the anxiety in the moment actually leads to less anxiety over time.
 Don’t ignore your anxious feelings or try to repress them.

 Experts also say it’s helpful to write down how you feel.
 (Don’t panic!
 It’s not more homework.)
 Writing down and expressing your fears and anxieties is a way to let go of them.
 It gives them less power and helps calm your emotions.
 Another tip is to write down your fearful thoughts just before going to bed so they are out of your mind when you hit the sack.